john-yohan-park/Python-Variable-and-Function-Printer/README.md

 1. Print a variable with its variable name?
 2. Measure the runtime performance of your function?

-Well you've come to the right place :)
+You've come to the right place :)

 ### Instructions